Pantoflarz/netspeakapi-php/README.md

 As aforementioned, the class can handle all of the API's offered by net-speak.pl.
 HOWEVER, net-speak.pl's API uses two different API keys.<br/><br/>

-1 key is for the SHOP and Customer Account API (a key is available from http://www.net-speak.pl/loged/panel/clientarea/set.php?cmd=api after you login)<br/><br/>
+1 key is for the Shop and Customer Account API (a key is available from http://www.net-speak.pl/loged/panel/clientarea/set.php?cmd=api after you login)<br/><br/>
 The other key is for interacting with TeamSpeak servers sold by slots (a key is available from http://www.net-speak.pl/loged/panel/clientarea/set.php?cmd=api_ts3 once you are logged in and have purchased a slotted server)<br/><br/>

 To be able to use the Shop and Customer API's you will need to provide the instance of the class with the appriopriate key, using: